-

 toxins produced by a German pharmaceutical

-may be used as a therapy for cancer and
+used as a therapy for cancer and other

 various reasons, including the development